kmp24/kmp24.github.io/docs/_docs/05-configuration.md

 author:
   name     : "Kaitlyn Perham"
   avatar   : "/assets/images/bio-photo.jpg"
-  bio      : "I'm a geospatial analyst looking for my next opportunity." location : "New Hampshire"
+  bio      : "I'm a geospatial professional skilled in geospatial analysis, Python, and data analytics.
+Proven track record in developing data pipelines and providing data analysis for delivering actionable insights.
+Seeking roles in data analysis with a focus on geospatial applications. " location : "New Hampshire"
 ```